nlevarun/atlas/README.md

 # Atlas

 AI operating system for company intelligence.
-Atlas runs four research agents in parallel, gathers evidence with citations, and synthesizes a report — all on free tiers, with no paid APIs required.
+Atlas runs four research agents in parallel, gathers evidence with citations, and synthesizes a report.

 ## What it does